travier/fedora-coreos-kubernetes/README.md

 cluster using systemd system extensions (sysexts).

-This example is intentionally only partially automated as it serves as a tutorial to discover how to all of those components work together to setup a Kurbenetes cluster.
+This example is intentionally only partially automated as it serves as a tutorial to discover how those projects together to setup a Kurbenetes cluster.

 **Important note:** Support for sysexts is still work in progress for Fedora CoreOS, so there is currently no ideal way of updating them in sync with Fedora